brianhaferkamp/basketball-game/README.md

 # Tabletop Basketball Game
 A possession-by-possession quick play tabletop basketball game

 This is a game demo only.
-There are four team cards created for you to try out: Phoenix, Chicago, New York, and Sacramento.
-Download the two PDF files--the team cards and the scorecard with timer.
+There are 8 teams for you to try out: 4 from 2021-22(Phoenix, Chicago, New York, and Sacramento) and 4 teams from 1986-87 (Boston, Los Angeles, Atlanta, and Dallas).
+Download all the game components below to try the game.
 You'll need 2 d10 dice to use for this game.
 Roll real dice or use a virtual roller.
-You'll also need two small markers for time keeping.
+You'll also need two small markers for time keeping (if you're using the offline clock).

 ## Game Components